-My printed description of the "London Unit" said: "The room is available free of charge on a non-discriminatory basis to all those whose work in Christian Science makes them feel drawn to it . . .
-No attempt is made in the Unit's study room to prescribe the course or order of reading, or to withhold items about Mrs. Eddy."(4) Gilbert Jr. described the copy I sent him as "indeed excellent."(5)
+My printed description of the "London Unit" said, "The room is available free of charge on a non-discriminatory basis to all those whose work in Christian Science makes them feel drawn to it . . .
+No attempt is made in the Unit's study room to prescribe the course or order of reading, or to withhold items about Mrs Eddy."
+Gilbert Jr. described the copy I sent him as "indeed excellent."

-Yet it soon became apparent that a few personal libraries where some of the books were, in the final count, centrally controlled, did not answer man's need for availability of good.
+Yet it soon became apparent that a few personal libraries, where some of the books were, in the final count, centrally controlled, did not answer man's need for availability of good.
 They were, moreover, hardly permissible exceptions to the wisdom which described Mother Church organizations as ample for organizing Christian Science.
-I therefore told Gilbert Jr. that, in view of the danger of appearing to be building "one stone on another" such as Jesus said would be thrown down, (6) I was disbanding the London Unit.
-(7) Gilbert Jr. concurred; (8) he had already suggested that the time might come when it was necessary to print books in England.
-(9)
+I therefore told Gilbert Jr. that, in view of the danger of appearing to be building "one stone on another" such as Jesus said would be thrown down, I was disbanding the London Unit.
+Gilbert Jr. concurred; he had already suggested that the time might come when it was necessary to print books in England.

 To make sure I was not now operating under false pretences, I wrote to all those who had contributed to the London Unit, and offered to return donations of books or money.
-As I was able to tell Gilbert in a letter dated March 11, 1948, no one withdrew anything, and they said they felt the new step was more in line with the original purpose of their contributions.(10)
+As I was able to tell Gilbert in a letter dated March 11, 1948, no one withdrew anything, and they said they felt the new step was more in line with the original purpose of their contributions.

-One generous contributor wrote: "I understand that the London Unit of the Carpenter Foundation has ceased to exist and that the Library in your possession has no legal connection with the Carpenter Foundation, but that the sole bond between you and the Carpenters is a voluntary brotherly association.
+One generous contributor wrote, "I understand that the London Unit of the Gilbert Carpenter Foundation has ceased to exist and that the Library in your possession has no legal connection with the Carpenter Foundation, but that the sole bond between you and the Carpenters is a voluntary brotherly association.
 In the circumstances I accordingly withdraw the Journals, Sentinels and Bill in Equity which I lodged with the London Unit on indefinite loan on November 16th, 1946, the agreement with the London Unit of that date being rendered null and void and being hereby retracted.
-At the same time I re-donate all the books covered by this earlier agreement to the library in your possession and for the same purpose, namely, to insure their access to Christian Scientists who wish to read, study, or copy items on Christian Science.
+At the same time I re-donate all the books covered by this earlier agreement to the library in your possession and for the same purpose, namely, to ensure their access to Christian Scientists who wish to read, study, or copy items on Christian Science.
 So long as such access is duly and reasonably granted, the books are to remain in your library without interference by me, or by my heirs or assigns."
 The books referred to, and many more besides, were left to me outright in this donor's will.

 Realizing that "reasonable access" included more than expecting people to travel a hundred miles to view several hundred books for but a few hours, and acting on Gilbert Jr.'s suggestion, I began to prepare copies of the items most in demand.
 Immediately I ran into a refusal by a printer to touch anything until copyright was unequivocably cleared.
-(11)

-I questioned Gilbert Jr. and a local lawyer,(12) and gathered from both that private reproduction (while not legally protected) generally avoided trouble.
-Gilbert Jr. said he did hold a few copyrights like the one on "Visions" (mainly his father's text, not Mrs. Eddy's), and gave me the right to reproduce these works in England.(13) (See the end pages in this pamphlet, showing that copyright permission is no longer relevant, except in the case of a few isolated phrases of no particular significance.)
+I questioned Gilbert Jr. and a local lawyer, and gathered from both that private reproduction (while not legally protected) generally avoided trouble.
+Gilbert Jr. said he did hold a few copyrights like the one on "Visions" (mainly his father's text, not Mrs Eddy's), and gave me the right to reproduce these works in England.

-At first I did reproduce "Visions" and "Essays" in the Carpenter format; along with two compilations of my own - the "Science of Man" collection, and the "Historical Sketches" collection, all independent of Carpenter text or copyright complications.
-When I came to considering "Collectanea," I realized I could not happily accept the Carpenter format. $^{(14)}$
+At first I did reproduce "Visions" and "Essays" in the Carpenter format, along with two compilations of my own - the "Science of Man" collection, and the "Historical Sketches" collection, all independent of Carpenter text or copyright complications.
+When I came to considering "Collectanea," I realized I could not happily accept the Carpenter format.